bpb27/rewa/NOTES.md

 - try kysely + turso + cloudflare

+- show crew should be a modal w/ image name role, ideally clickable
+- similar for show case

 - route with /field/subfield - should be able to just make a [...field] directory

 - oscar actor leaderboard supporting/lead toggle